epaaso/comp-oncology/README.md

 # comp-oncology
-Example notebook for the recommended analysis for single cell cancer data
+Example notebook for the recommended analyses for single cell cancer data